Upskilling Phi Delta Theta’s online learning team

 How could they create compelling digital content, with limited budget, at scale?

-The Phi Delta Theta Education team worked with Emerald Works Learning Designer Ross Garner to develop their internal capability.
+The Phi Delta Theta Education team worked with our Learning Designers to develop their internal capability.

 This relationship started in 2017 with the production of a ‘Bystander Intervention’ module, developed by Emerald Works and focused on giving young men the courage to step in when they see something wrong.

-In 2018, Ross continued to provide support through the identification of learning needs and performance outcomes, as well as managing the technical and multimedia side of production, but left content writing to the Phi Delt Education team.
+In 2018, Ross Garner (now our Head of Learning Experience) continued to provide support through the identification of learning needs and performance outcomes, as well as managing the technical and multimedia side of production, but left content writing to the Phi Delt Education team.

 Throughout 2019, the Education team took responsibility for learning design, adopting Emerald Works’ techniques and approach to developing effective content.